 First as part of Innoviva, Inc., and since June 2, 2014 as Theravance Biopharma, we have been engaged in discovery and development of compounds and product candidates since 1997.
-We are currently approaching non-GAAP profitability; however, we may never generate sufficient cash or revenue to achieve sustainable cash flow or profitability from our operations.
-For the three and nine months ended September 30, 2023 March 31, 2024, we recognized a net losses loss of \$9.0 million \$11.7 million, and \$46.7 million for the year ended December 31, 2023, respectively.
-Although we recognized \$872.1 million a net loss of net income for year ended December 31, 2022, which results were largely driven by net income from discontinued operations following the one-time TRELEGY Royalty Transaction, we recognized \$92.8 million in net losses from continuing operations during the same period. \$55.2 million.
-We reflect the cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our condensed consolidated balance sheets, which was \$900.6 million \$920.8 million as of September 30, 2023 March 31, 2024.
-Despite the fact that we are approaching non-GAAP profitability, we We may continue to incur net losses over the next several years due to expenditures relating to the development of our current product candidate, which we are advancing into and through later stage clinical studies without a partner and which we may prepare are preparing to potentially commercialize.
-In addition, although we have no current plans to do so, we may in the future invest strategically in our research efforts to continue to support our development and commercial pipeline.
-While our YUPELRI operations have been profitable on a brand basis since the third quarter of 2020, we will continue to incur costs and expenses associated with the commercialization of YUPELRI in the United States ("US"), US, including the maintenance of an independent sales and marketing organization with appropriate technical expertise, and a medical affairs presence and consultant support, and post-marketing studies. support.
+We may never generate sufficient cash or revenue to achieve sustainable cash flow or profitability from our operations.
+For the three and nine months ended September 30, 2024, we recognized net losses of \$12.7 million and \$40.9 million, respectively, and for the year ended December 31, 2023, we recognized a net loss of \$55.2 million.
+We reflect the cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our condensed consolidated balance sheets, which was \$950.0 million as of September 30, 2024.
+We may continue to incur net losses over the next several years due to expenditures relating to the development of our current product candidate, which we are advancing through later stage clinical studies without a partner and which we are preparing to potentially commercialize.
+In addition, we may invest strategically in efforts to continue to support our development and commercial pipeline.
+While our YUPELRI operations have been profitable on a brand basis since the third quarter of 2020, we will continue to incur costs and expenses associated with the commercialization of YUPELRI in the US, including the maintenance of an independent sales and marketing organization with appropriate technical expertise, and a medical affairs presence and consultant support.
 Our commitment of resources to the continued development of amprexetine and YUPELRI will require ongoing funding, and we expect our sales and marketing expenditures to increase in 2024 as we prepare for the potential commercial launch of amprexetine.
 Our operating expenses also will increase if, among other things: